-Do not think of this as planning for your demise, but rather a life plan.
+Do not think of this as planning for your demise, but rather a life plan for your child.
 There are three key elements to consider: Memorandum of Intent, Decision Making and Government Benefits.
 Chronological age means little for children with special needs.
 Young or old, the need for special care continues.